cfelde/raspberry-pi-temperature/README.md

 I have a Raspberry Pi 4 running 24/7, doing various infrequent activities.

-It's passively cooled, which means that it's idle temperature is impacted by the ambient room temperature.
+It's passively cooled, which means that its idle temperature is impacted by the ambient room temperature.

 Could it then be possible to create a model where, by measuring the Raspberry Pi temperature,